 Effective strategies include offering two to six months' rent (depending on market conditions), demonstrating financial hardship to avoid default, identifying a replacement tenant, and timing negotiations for optimal rental market conditions.

-Filing for Chapter 7 or Chapter 11 bankruptcy might allow rejecting a commercial lease.
+Filing for Chapter 7 or Chapter 11 bankruptcy might allow rejection of a commercial lease.
+However, this move carries severe, long-term legal consequences and should be considered a last resort.

 Negotiating Commercial Lease Exit